nexiles/nexiles-documentation-project/docs/use-cases/UC004-end-user.rst

 Preconditions
 =============

-- The app must have access to the internet.
+- The app must have access to the web service.
-- Fred must have pushed a new version of the documentation accessed by Anton to the web service.
+- Fred has pushed a new version of the documentation accessed by Anton to the web service.
-- Fred or another administrator of the web service must have granted Anton's company the permission to view this documentation.
+- Fred or another administrator of the web service has granted Anton's company the permission to view this documentation.
 - The app that Anton uses must have stored the right login credentials for his company.

 Invariants